- Lottery grants

 - Significant Projects

 Lottery Outdoor Safety Te Tahua Whakaruru-hau

-The Lottery Outdoor Safety Committee provides funding for outdoor and water safety activity, which includes search and rescue activity, undertaken by organisations that have outdoor or water safety as their core business.
+The Lottery Outdoor Safety Committee provides funding for outdoor and water safety activity, which includes search and rescue activity, undertaken by organisations that have outdoor safety as their core business.

-To enhance water and outdoor safety for New Zealand communities.
+To enhance outdoor safety for New Zealand communities.

 Lottery Outdoor Safety recognises the aspirations and needs of Māori, and their protocols.

 E whakatau ana te Tahua Whakaruru-hau i ngā hiahia me ngā tūmanako o te Māori me o rātou kawa.